 Average Cost of Housing

-The average UK household spends £10,500 per year on all things related to housing.
-That’s an average of around £4,265 for direct payments on rent or mortgage interest, council taxes and insurance.
-The remaining £6,235 covers utilities and other household operational and maintenance expenses and equipment, as well as household goods and services.
-A full breakdown of average housing expenses is illustrated in the following chart.
+The average UK household spends £10,800 per year on housing-related expenses.
+That’s an average of around £4,500 for direct payments on rent or mortgage interest, council taxes and insurance.
+The remaining £6,300 covers utilities and other household operational and maintenance expenses and equipment, as well as household goods & services.
+A full breakdown of average housing expenses is illustrated in the chart below.

 Average UK Transportation Costs

 The second largest cost for the average UK household, behind housing, is transport.
 We spend an average of £4,763 per year to get around, a 2% increase from 2016—this is more than the average household spends on rent/mortgage interest payments a year.